ryan-charette/cardiac-surface-fitting/README.md

 The local Windows workspace validates the NumPy, PyTorch CPU, FasTFit C1 continuity, optional PyTorch fitted-surface autograd, and reference-math paths.
-The GPU paths were benchmarked on a rented RTX 4090 instance with PyTorch 2.11.0+cu128 and Triton 3.6.0.
+The GPU paths were benchmarked on an RTX 4090 instance with PyTorch 2.11.0+cu128 and Triton 3.6.0.

 Headline RTX 4090 results: